✙ comments & commentary

 “My gratitude to God for having received the trust and opportunity to read hermit Bartholomew’s Ratio Vivendi.

 His clear decision, at only 14 years old, to search for God through the path of knowledge is remarkable.
 And so is his consequent life of collecting that knowledge through testing and experiencing various available roads.
-Ultimately his all-encompassing drive to go from seeing to understanding, and then from understanding to believing, brought him to the life-changing conclusions that Jesus is real, and really the Son of God.
+Ultimately his all-encompassing drive to go from seeing to understanding, and then from understanding to believing, brought him to the life-changing conclusion that Jesus is real, and really the Son of God.
 And - therefore - that Christianity is the most true and the most universal faith of all religions.

 Having read brother Bartholomew's entire Ratio Vivendi, I wholeheartedly share his conclusion that he has a true vocation to the hermit life.
 And that he is not only called to the hermit life, but also qualified to live it.